Mixed-state entanglement and phase transitions in Einstein-Born-Infeld massive gravity

-From the above equation, we can study the DC conductivity of the EN-BI massive gravity model.
-The varying behavior of $\sigma_{DC}$ can signify the different phases of the model.
-It is straightforward to derive the function $\sigma_{DC}(T)$, where the insulating phase is characterized by $\sigma_{DC}'(T)>0$ and the metallic phase is determined by $\sigma_{DC}'(T)<0$ \cite{Ling:2015exa, Ling:2015dma, Donos:2014cya}.
-Under certain specific parameters of this model, the effective MIT can occur with the temperature increases.
-In figure \ref{fig:dc1}, we illustrate the MIT with varying parameters $q$ and $\beta$.
+From the above equation, we can study the DC conductivity of the EBI massive gravity model.
+The varying behavior of $\sigma_{\mathrm{DC}}$ can signify the different phases of the model.
+It is straightforward to derive the function $\sigma_{\mathrm{DC}}(T)$, where the insulating phase is characterized by $\sigma_{\mathrm{DC}}'(T)>0$ and the metallic phase is determined by $\sigma_{\mathrm{DC}}'(T)<0$ \cite{Ling:2015exa, Ling:2015dma, Donos:2014cya}.
+Under certain specific parameters of this model, the effective MIT can occur as the temperature increases.
+In figure \ref{fig:dc1}, we illustrate the effective MIT with varying parameters $q$ and $\beta$.
 As the temperature rises, the insulating phase initially appears at lower temperatures and subsequently transitions to the metallic phase at higher temperatures.

-Near the critical point of MIT, the different phases not only have different transport properties but also could have different entanglement behavior.
+Near the crossover temperature of effective MIT, the different phases not only have different transport properties but also could have different entanglement behavior.
 In the next section, we will introduce the behavior of different entanglement measures when the phase transition occurs.